How to Get Mats Out of a Persian Cat's Hair

 - Use a comb if you see that the knot can now be easily untangled.

-- Find someone who knows how to use this instrument.
+- If you have a knot which is too close to the skin, you can use an appropriate electric shaver.
+Find someone who knows how to use this instrument.
 Even if you think it's easy, if you haven't done it before you could hurt your cat.

 - Carefully shave off the knotted areas with the help of another person.